 All grapes come from three long time family-owned properties (they still sell grapes to various wineries).
 The longest under family ownership is the Pocai Vineyard (purchased by Betty’s grandfather in 1906) in exchange for gold coins.
 This lengthy vineyard is quite historical – located next to one of Napa’s iconic vineyards, the Three Palms Vineyard (originally owned by Lillie Hitchock Coit – the namesake of San Francisco’s Coit Tower).

 The second oldest owned vineyards are Betty’s Vineyard (the property next to the winery) which was purchased in 1944 by Van and his father John.
-Today Betty’s Vineyard is planted to a number of varietals including Merlot and Syrah and what are now extremely rare white varietals in the Napa Valley, Chenin Blanc and Malvasia Bianca (two blocks of Chenin Blanc and a small section of Malvasia Bianca located right next to the tasting room and outdoor tasting area).
+Today Betty’s Vineyard is planted to a number of varieties including Merlot and Syrah and what are now extremely rare white varietals in the Napa Valley, Chenin Blanc and Malvasia Bianca (two blocks of Chenin Blanc and a small section of Malvasia Bianca located right next to the tasting room and outdoor tasting area).

 And their ‘newest’ vineyard, the Fig Tree Vineyard was purchased in 1949 and is located on the northeastern edge of the St. Helena appellation.
 The vineyard takes its name from two fig trees on site given to the family from a friend who brought them back from Italy.